daishir0/task2knowledge/README.md

 The script will:
 - Fetch pending tasks from the database
-- Process text using OpenAI's API
+- Process text using the configured LLM model
 - Save results as knowledge entries
 - Log all operations to task2knowledge.log